 Micela has worked in the field of education for over a decade.
 She began her career by teaching English to students in grades 7 – 11 in Costa Rica, before moving to Nicaragua to help create a school for students with special needs.
 She then worked as an elementary school teacher in a public school in rural North Carolina with Teach for America, and in a private school in her hometown of Providence, Rhode Island.
 After a few years of teaching, Micela decided to pursue a doctoral degree in educational psychology.
 As an Institute of Education Science pre-doctoral fellow, Micela worked at the Social Development Lab at UVA, where she worked on a variety of research projects including a mixed methods evaluation of a program that sought to improve communication and collaboration between adults in schools and a partnership with rural districts in Virginia to use data-driven results to improve instructional rigor.
 Her dissertation work focused on how to build relational trust between principals and teachers.

-Micela is an Evaluation Faculty member at the Center for Creative Leadership (CCL), focused on providing internal research and evaluation support.
+Micela is a Senior Evaluation Faculty member at the Center for Creative Leadership (CCL), focused on providing internal research and evaluation support.
 She is currently focusing on building CCL’s capacity to be a provider of evidence-based leadership solutions in the field of education.
 She is particularly interested in youth leadership development, using research and evaluation to help improve program implementation, and the role of trust as a critical ingredient for organizational change.

 Ph.D. in Educational Psychology-Applied Developmental Science from the Curry School at the University of Virginia